akashgiricse/lets-quiz/README.md

 ### Site access features:

-* Quiz can be accessed only if the user is logged in.
+* User must be logged in to access the Quiz.
 * For signup user is required to give *username*, *first name*, *last name*, *e-mail* and *password*.
 * For login the user will be required to enter *username* and *password* only.